Spoke: History

+The levantine Hyksos are credited with introducing the spoked wheel, chariot, horse, and bronze weapons to Africa, during their conquest of Lower Egypt, and later establishment of the Fifteenth Dynasty of Egypt, from 1650 to 1550 BC.

 Neo-Chalcolithic/proto-historic period (1800-1200 BCE) paintings in various regions of India such as Chibbar Nulla, Chhatur Bhoj Nath Nulla, Kathotia, etc. depict the usage of chariots with spoked wheels.

 Celtic chariots introduced an iron rim around the wheel in the 1st millennium BCE.
 The spoked wheel was in continued use without major modification until the 1870s, when wire wheels and rubber tires were invented.

 Construction

 Spokes can be made of wood, metal, or synthetic fiber depending on whether they will be in tension or compression.

 Compression spokes

 The original type of spoked wheel with wooden spokes was used for horse-drawn carriages and wagons.
 In early motor cars, wooden spoked wheels of the artillery type were normally used.

 In a simple wooden wheel, a load on the hub causes the wheel rim to flatten slightly against the ground as the lowermost wooden spoke shortens and compresses.
 The other wooden spokes show no significant change.

 Wooden spokes are mounted radially.
 They are also dished, usually to the outside of the vehicle, to prevent wobbling.
 Also, the dishing allows the wheel to compensate for expansion of the spokes due to absorbed moisture by dishing more.